-- If you are are feeling outdoorsy, you can also rent a bicycle on campus (Purple Bikes) and bike the trails to one of London’s many parks.
+- If you are are feeling outdoorsy, you can bike the trails to one of London’s many parks.

-- If you need any more inspiration for some must-see places in London, also make sure to take a look at the links composed by SOGS that contain information about London, including the transit system, and information about restaurants and shops downtown.
+- If you need any more inspiration for some must-see places in London, also make sure to take a look at the City of London Tourism website for information about London, including the transit system, recreation, culturual events, markets, restaurants and shops downtown.
 A great example is the Aeolian Theatre, a Charity/Non-Profit Corporation where you can enjoy some cool concerts and cultural activities in a wonderful building dating from 1882!

 - Still not finding any friends on campus?
-The city also offers many volunteering opportunities such as the Dundas Street Festival, community centers, animal shelters, the City of London’s Spectrum Program, classes at the libraries, or events at local churches.
+The city also offers many volunteering opportunities such as community centers and animal shelters.
+The City of London’s Spectrum Program, holds a great variety of classes at the libraries, community centers or local churches.
 There is something for everyone!

 This page was created by Corbin Berger, Kirsten Bruce, Carolina Delgado, Felipe Gonzalez-Macqueen, Kara Kelliher, Tyler MacIntosh, Nadja Schlote, Rachael Simser, and Katya Valladares as part of the 2016 Professional Development class taught by Professor Lisa Hodgetts.